 Holguin is a bigger city not far from Guardalavaca.
-There are definitely some interesting historic buildings to see in the city center, but it has somewhat a different atmosphere than the other Cuban cities.
-This is the place to see more of the local Cuban live and fewer tourists.
+There are definitely some interesting historic buildings to see in the city center, but it has a somewhat different atmosphere than the other Cuban cities.
+This is the place to see more of the local Cuban lives and fewer tourists.
 The most beautiful places in Holguin can be found in the streets between Parque San José and Parque de las Flores.

 Make sure to go to Loma de la Cruz, this is a mountain park on the north side of the city.
 From here you have a beautiful view of Holguin and the surrounding landscape.

 Isla de la Juventud is a large island south of Cuba and a very interesting place to explore!
 To get here, you take a ferry from Batabano.
 It takes 2 to 3 hours to reach the city of Nueva Gerona.
 Although tourism is very important on the island, the main industries are agriculture and fishing.
 It’s fun to see the local farmers here between the citrus fruits.

 On the island, you can explore the hiking trails and find some waterfalls.
 In the south, there’s Parque Nacional Marino de Punta Francés Punta Pedernales.
 A green national park with long stretches of sandy beaches.
 There’s also a beautiful coral reef, which makes this a great place for snorkeling.

 About this Cuba itinerary

 This is the itinerary of my trip in the summer of 2013 and for us, it was the perfect Cuba itinerary.
 We traveled by bus most of the time and got a rental car in Cienfuegos for the last week.
 Although quite a lot has changed in Cuba since then, these cities and towns are still the places that are really worth visiting.